merihil/parcel-nature-screening/docs/decisions.md

 **Problem**

-The end goal is to screen any cadastral parcel in Finland by `property_id`, but national-scale datasets like forest stand polygons (millions of features) are far too large to import wholesale into PostGIS.
+The end goal is to screen any cadastral parcel in Finland by property_id, but national-scale datasets like forest stand polygons (millions of features) are far too large to import wholesale into PostGIS.
 Importing "one municipality at a time" by hand doesn't generalize to "any parcel in Finland" without a rewrite, unless the acquisition pattern is designed for that